Hōshin Line: Route

 As published by the Ministry of Railways, as of 1 October 1937 the stations of the Hōshin Line were as follows:

 Line was fully operated by Soviet Railways until 1994, when middle mountain section was abandoned due to technical conditions of tunnels.

 East section Yuzno-Sakhalinsk - Novoderevenskaya was operated until 2019 for dacha commuter service.
+Since 2019 operated short section to station Dalneye for city trains.

-West section Holmsk - 77km was regauged to Russian gauge in 2020, and prorably will be operated for commuter or tourist traffic.
+West section Holmsk - Chertov Most was regauged to Russian gauge in 2020, and operated for commuter or tourist traffic.